oktober/laravel-rss-9/README.md

 # RSS Reader App

-This is a very basic RSS reader app I've created using Laravel (originally 7, now 9).
+This is a very basic RSS reader app I've created using Laravel.

+## Currently you can:

+-   register an account and log in
-Currently you can add an RSS feed and if it finds an XML file at {sitename}/feed, it will read through it and store the posts.
+-   add a site's URL and if it finds a feed, it will read through it and store all the posts

-You can edit the site's name and URL that you want a feed from.
+-   edit the site's name or delete a feed

-You can view the latest 3 posts for that feed on the homepage.
-You can view all posts for that feed on the feed page.
+-   view the latest 3 posts for that feed on the homepage
+-   view all posts for a feed on the feed page

+### Future functionality

+-   Fetching any new posts for all your feeds when you log in
+-   Marking a post as 'read'
+-   Viewing all 'unread' posts
+    -   with the ability to order the posts by site name or date
+-   Defaulting the feed view to only show 'unread' posts
+    -   but being able to filter and show all posts